rawitat/gtypist_lessons/programming_quotes.typ

 *:L1_30
-I:[30] Marry Rose Cook, "A Practical Introduction to Functional Programming (article)" S:When people talk about functional programming, they mention a dizzying number :of ‘functional' characteristics.
+I:[30] Marry Rose Cook, "A Practical Introduction to Functional Programming (article)" S:When people talk about functional programming, they mention a dizzying number :of 'functional' characteristics.
 They mention immutable data, first class :functions, and tail call optimisation.
 These are language features that aid :functional programming.